akulsr0/reactjs.org/beta/src/pages/learn/you-might-not-need-an-effect.md

 <YouWillLearn>

-* Why remove unnecessary Effects from your components
+* Why and how to remove unnecessary Effects from your components
 * How to cache expensive computations without Effects
 * How to reset and adjust component state without Effects
 * How to share logic between event handlers
-* Which logic should be in Effects and which should be in event handlers
+* Which logic should be moved to event handlers
+* How to notify parent components about changes

 </YouWillLearn>